 - The Oregon Governor’s response to these letters and proclamations revealing his changing position under political and social pressure.

 - Blueprints of potential “Assembly Center” and “Relocation Camp” locations such as race tracks and fairgrounds.

-The exhibit is available for use in conjunction with other 75th anniversary events in Oregon and around the country.
+The exhibit is available for use in Oregon and around the country.
 For more information, contact info(at)grahamstreetproductions.com

 What people are saying about this exhibit: